 But how to do more with less?

 Changing the current paradigm is the most feasible alternative to mitigate climate change and support the cities to reach their ambitious goals in terms of energy consumption.
-It is in this context that the Centralized District Cooling Plants appeared as an energy efficient alternative.
+It is in this context that the Centralized District Cooling Plants appeared as an energy-efficient alternative.

 A new cooling methodology is needed

-Cooling is needed all around the world, especially in cities and the classic individualized alternative consisting on small splits units in each house or office is not very efficient, but it has worked until now.
+Cooling is needed all around the world, especially in cities and the classic individualized alternative consisting of small splits units in each house or office is not very efficient, but it has worked until now.

-However, to reach the standards imposed by the Smart Cities concept implies to go from 0 to 1 using a different methodology and the Centralized District Cooling Plant has been able to reach this goal.
+However, to reach the standards imposed by the Smart Cities concept implies going from 0 to 1 using a different methodology and the Centralized District Cooling Plant has been able to reach this goal.
 The use of a single cooling system that produces energy for a large number of users is much more efficient in terms of energy consumption and conservation.

 Looking for a District Cooling superhero?

-Our main goal has been to think one step forward about how our technologies can mitigate the problems that still will rise from rapid urbanization such as the increase on global temperature and water scarcity.
+Our main goal has been to think one step forward about how our technologies can mitigate the problems that still will rise from rapid urbanization such as the increase in global temperature and water scarcity.

 What if we were able to create more efficient chillers in terms of electrical consumption reducing CO2 emissions?

 Today, and thanks to the highly specialized engineers form ARANER, District Cooling Plants with superpowers are becoming a reality.